Christian Sagartz: Member of the European Parliament, 2020–2024

 Sagartz was a Member of the European Parliament from 2020 to 2024.
 In Parliament, he served on the Committee on Development, the Committee on Employment and Social Affairs, and the Special Committee on Beating Cancer.
-He was also Vice-Chair of the Subcommittee on Human Rights.
+He was also vice-chair of the Subcommittee on Human Rights.

 In addition to his committee assignments, Sagartz was a substitute member of the delegations to the EU–Albania Stabilisation and Association Parliamentary Committee, the EU–Montenegro Stabilisation and Association Parliamentary Committee, the ACP–EU Joint Parliamentary Assembly, and for relations with South Africa.

 His parliamentary work focused on combating cancer, addressing illegal migration, and strengthening EU–Western Balkans relations.
-He was also responsible for the Parliament’s annual report on North Macedonia.
+He was also responsible for the Parliament's annual report on North Macedonia.
+Sagartz served as a member of the European Parliament’s Delegation for relations with Central Asia.
+He led a European Parliament delegation to Kazakhstan following the Kazakhstan unrest in January 2022, engaging with political stakeholders on the ground.
+He also participated in delegation visits to Kyrgyzstan and Tajikistan.